HiPeople21/LC_CS_Project/report.md

 Below I will list out the requirements and how my project met them.

 ### Basic Requirements (BRs):
 1. I selected my datasets, which can be seen in the references.
-I planned to first narrow them down to only include the dates required, reformatting the time to separate column called `year`, `month`, `day`, `hour`, `minute`, and `second`.
+I plan to first narrow them down to only include the dates required, reformatting the time to separate column such as `year`, `month`, `day`, `hour`, `minute`, and `second`.
 I then planned to put those values into an SQL file using SQLite, with a many-to-one relationship with sites data (latitude, longitude).
-The files `Artefact/data_filter` contains the files `data_filter.py` and `secondary_filter.py`, which execute the above instructions.
 SQL `SELECT` statements will be used in other parts of the project to access the data, filtering using `WHERE`.
-2. I planned to make 2 visualisations: a bar chart which consists of the total volume of traffic per year for each holiday, and a density heatmap of the traffic volume per holiday per year.
+2. I plan to make 2 visualisations: a bar chart which consists of the total volume of traffic per year for each holiday, and a density heatmap of the traffic volume per holiday per year.
 These would be saved as HTML files (since I was using Plotly and wanted the interactivity).
-3. I planned to have a Flask website to display all the visualisations I created.
-Bootstrap is used for some components (forms, navbar etc), but there is still custom CSS.
+3. I plan to have a Flask website to display all the visualisations I created.
+Bootstrap will be used for some components (forms, navbar etc), but there will still be custom CSS.

 ### Advanced Requirements (ARs):
-1. I planned to have a dropdown form for the bar chart, where you could select a holiday and it'd display the total volume per year.
+1. I plan to have a dropdown form for the bar chart, where you could select a holiday and it'd display the total volume per year.
 I planned to have both a year and a holiday dropdown for the density heatmap, where it'd update the map according to the selected fields.
-I also planned to use Plotly as it'd allow for information to be displayed in a tooltip when hovered over.
+I also plan to use Plotly as it'd allow for information to be displayed in a tooltip when hovered over.
 This would all be on the `Statistics` page.
-2. I planned to have a form which ties into the next AR.
+2. I plan to have a form which ties into the next AR.
 This form takes in the submission time, holiday, start time, end time, start co-ordinates, destination co-ordinates, and if they found it helpful or not.
 There are strings, integers, floats, and booleans data types gathered.
 It would be validated using JavaScript (checking all data is there/checking latitudes and longitusdes are valid) before being sent off to the server in a POST request using `fetch`.
 The responses will be saved in `responses.db` using SQLite, and will be displayed in a table on a `Responses` page.
 3. The form mentioned is on a `Pathfinding` page.
 Here there is a density heatmap (made using Leaflet and heatmap.js) of the average volume per site over the years for a specified holiday.
 You could them input co-ordinates or click on the heatmap to place points, which you can then pathfind between.
-I used `np.histogram2d` to make a matrix of the congestion data and then used `scipy.gaussian_filter` to make it a density heatmap matrix.
-I used the A* algorithm on the density heatmap matrix to generate the optimal path.
+I plan to use the A* algorithm on the density heatmap matrix to generate the optimal path.

 Flowcharts for the overall pathfinding process, data filtering and cleaning, and chart creation is below.
 ![Flowcharts](/flowcharts.png)